klee/klee.github.io/docs/solver-chain.md

 This solver caches previous queries and their result to avoid calling the underlying solver in certain situations.
 The queries are canonicalized to increase the cache hit rate.

-This solver can be enabled with the `-use-cache` option.
+This solver can be enabled with the `-use-branch-cache` option.

 ### Counterexample caching solver